JonZwe/FindPFAS/README.md

 -   The output file is a KMD vs. m/z plot for visual inspection and a [CF2]_homologous_series.xls file for in-depth analysis of homologous series.
-    In the KMD plot, homologous series that have more homologues than specified in n_min are color coded based on the normalized retention time within their homologous series.
+    In the KMD plot, homologous series that have more homologues than specified in n_min are color-coded based on the normalized retention time within their homologous series.
-    The [CF2]_homologous_series.xls output file consists of a list with following entries:
+    The [CF2]_homologous_series.xls output file consists of a list with the following entries:

 	* Column A (number): numbering of features
 	* m/z: measured m/z value by the instrument